tomography/ximage/docs/source/ipynb/Droplet_fitEllipse_1.rst

 Droplet Detection
 =================

-You can download this eaxample as :download:`jupyter notebook<../../../docs/demo/Droplet_fitEllipse_1.ipynb>`
+You can download this example as :download:`jupyter notebook<../../../docs/demo/Droplet_fitEllipse_1.ipynb>`

 .. code:: python